DJilanov/Pingdom_Data_Fetcher/README.md

 [![Cron home](Screenshots/result.png)](Screenshots/result.png)

-There is a summary for each server.
-In "days" there are the 10 days that pingdom returns.
-"Uptime" is the total uptime for the day displayed in seconds (unix time), "avgresponse" is the average calltime and startime which shows when the day gets started.
+There is a summary for each server. "days" holds the 10 days that pingdom returns as output.
+"Uptime" is the total uptime for the day displayed in seconds (unix time). "avgresponse" relates to the average required calltime and startime which displays when the day gets started.

 ## Requirements

 * PHP